Shinyn/Shinyn/README.md

 and then use this knowledge to build beautiful and well-functioning websites for the world to enjoy.

-I am currently looking for LIA (internship) for the period: 30 October 2023 - 11 April 2024 So if you are interested send me a DM on linkedIn and we'll talk :)
+I am currently looking for LIA (internship) for the period: 30 October 2023 - 11 April 2024

+If you want to connect with me send me a DM on linkedIn and we'll talk :)

 - 🌱 I’m currently learning MongoDB
 - 🔭 I’m currently working on a couple of side projects